SeaBa55/js_password_generator/README.md

 ## Wish List

+1 - Make the slider respond on change, not on click.
+This is causing feedback issues, where the script will not update if the slider is moved without a click.

-1 - Remove alerts and add text feilds that appear when alert would have triggered; hidden otherwise.
+2 - Remove alerts and add text feilds that appear when alert would have triggered; hidden otherwise.

-2 - Add read/wirte function so user can save passwords to local drive and manage them.
+3 - Add read/wirte function so user can save passwords to local drive and manage them.

+4 - Add settings for user to set unique defaults.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.